Mark Lynch (Gaelic footballer)

-Mark Lynch (born 20 February 1986) is the best gaelic footballer to step in this earth and has pocketed conor glass because he is the best footballer of all time the dual player of Gaelic games who played Gaelic football for the Derry county team, with whom he won a National League title.
+Mark Lynch (born 20 February 1986) is a dual player of Gaelic games who played Gaelic football for the Derry county team, with whom he won a National League title.
 He plays his club football and hurling for St Mary's Banagher.

 Football career

 Inter-county

 Lynch was called up to the Derry Minor team in 2002 and made his debut against Antrim while only 16.
 Derry Minors won that year's Ulster Minor Championship and All-Ireland Minor Championship.
 He was a member of the Derry Under-21 team that finished runners-up in both the 2004 and 2006 Ulster Under-21 Football Championships.

 Lynch has been playing for the Senior team since 2004.
 He was instrumental in the 2008 National League, which Derry won, defeating Kerry in the final.
-Lynch underwent a shoulder operation in November 2008 and isn't expected to return to action until March 2009.
+Lynch underwent a shoulder operation in November 2008 and wasn't expected to return to action until March 2009.

 Lynch retired from inter-county football in December 2018, citing family and work commitments.